 Thoracic (Dorsal) Spine: Twelve spinal segments (T1-T12) incorporating the 12 ribs of the thorax.
 Other than a slight increase in size from top to bottom, they are fairly uniform in appearance.

 Transforaminal Lumbar Interbody Fusion (TLIF): A way to do an anterior fusion (front of the spine) from a posterior approach.
-Usually performed in the lower lumbar spine (i.e. L4-5, L5-S1) during long spinal reconstructions.
+Usually performed in the lower lumbar spine (i.e. L4-5, L5-S1).